isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 You would have received a Notice of Hearing which comprises the details of the documents and the procedures involved in the hearing process.

-Where the case is complex, the Disciplinary Committee Chair may decide that a pre-hearing meeting with you may be necessary to assist the Disciplinary Committee managing the hearing process. &nbsp;
+Where the case is complex, the Disciplinary Committee Chair may decide that a pre-hearing meeting with you may be necessary to assist the Disciplinary Committee managing the hearing process.

 You can find out more of the hearing procedures in Section 18 of the Handbook.